How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Expanding Wireless Adapter Settings

-4. Now, expand the Power Saving Mode and make sure Maximum Performance is selected.
+4. Expand Power Saving Mode and select Maximum Performance.

 Changing Wireless Adapter Power Saving Mode